-- 17.7 Criminal proceedings before a court are conducted on a charge which alleges the commission of an offence.
-A charge will usually be communicated orally to the accused by an investigating officer and then be put in writing to initiate court proceedings. - 17.8 Two steps involving different terminology may be involved in bringing a case to trial.
+17.8 Criminal proceedings before a court are conducted on a charge which alleges the commission of an offence.
+A charge will usually be communicated orally to the accused by an investigating officer and then be put in writing to initiate court proceedings.

+17.9 Two steps involving different terminology may be involved in bringing a criminal case for trial.

-- 1. The Criminal Procedure Codes provide alternative pathways for the first step of initiating criminal proceedings before a Magistrates' Court: - A 'complaint' to a magistrate can be made by any person (usually an investigating police officer, although it can be a private person) 'who believes from reasonable and probable cause that an offence has been committed': CPC SI /Ki/Tu s 76(1)-(2); see also the definition of 'complaint' in s 2.
-The complaint can be made orally or in writing but, if it is oral, it will be reduced to writing by the court: s 76(3)-(4). - A person can be brought before a court without a prior charge when there has been an arrest without warrant; however, the police officer must then sign and present a formal charge: s 76(5). - 2.
-If the case is authorised to be tried in the High Court, a preliminary inquiry on the provisional charge is first conducted in the Magistrates' Court.
-When a case proceeds for trial in the High Court, a new document called an 'information' is prepared which sets out the charge or charges: CPC SI s 233; Ki/Tu s 232.
+- 1. The Criminal Procedure Code provides alternative pathways for initiating criminal proceedings before a Magistrates' Court: - A 'complaint' to a judicial officer (usually a magistrate) can be made by any person (usually an investigating police officer, although it can be a private person) 'who believes from reasonable and probable cause that an offence has been committed': Code s 35(1).
+A complaint is made on oath and may be made orally or in writing: Code s 35(2).
+If it is done orally, the judicial officer will put it in writing. - A person who is arrested without warrant can be brought before a court without a prior complaint: Code s 37(1).
+A charge in writing will then be presented by the prosecutor or formulated by the judicial officer. - 2.
+If the case is authorised to be tried in the Supreme Court, a preliminary inquiry on the provisional charge is first conducted in the Magistrates' Court.
+When a case proceeds for trial in the Supreme Court, a new document called an 'information' is prepared which sets out the charge or charges: Code ss 144, 146.